US Funding Resource Page

 Shared Micromobility Opportunities

-The passage of BIL creates a range of new opportunities for shared micromobility services and programs.
+The passage of IIJA creates a range of new opportunities for shared micromobility services and programs.
 For the first time, the federal CMAQ program provides explicit eligibility for funding shared micromobility.
 The development of new guidance for the program will be important for determining how this new authority will work in practice.
 In many other areas, the opportunity for shared micromobility is not explicit, but the continued growth and influence of micromobility can leverage new and reformed programs to open up the potential for funding through collaboration and partnership.
 In general, the federal transportation program is not a source of operating funds, but broad program eligibilities can allow funding for activities such as planning and design, acquisition of vehicles, station construction, integration with other transportation networks and systems, and technology.

 Leveraging Federal Funds for Shared Micromobility

-As noted above, while most funding opportunities are provided through the surface transportation reauthorization process– most currently authorized through BIL, but a past reauthorization bill, for example, was the FAST Act– there are some additional sources of federal funding, all of which can come from transportation discretionary grants, transportation formula funds, competitive set asides, such as TAP, or other funding sources such as ARPA.
+As noted above, while most funding opportunities are provided through the surface transportation reauthorization process– most currently authorized through IIJA, but a past reauthorization bill, for example, was the FAST Act– there are some additional sources of federal funding, all of which can come from transportation discretionary grants, transportation formula funds, competitive set asides, such as TAP, or other funding sources such as ARPA.

-Bipartisan Infrastructure Act Funding Opportunities
+Infrastructure Investment and Jobs Act (IIJA) Funding Opportunities